Sean-Hickey1/robotics/README.md

 # Project root for the [LVA 183.660 Mobile Robotics WS2024](https://tiss.tuwien.ac.at/course/courseDetails.xhtml?courseNr=183660&semester=2024W)

-You can place this projecte in your home folder under `$HOME/projects/mobile_robotics`.
+You can place this project in your home folder under `$HOME/projects/mobile_robotics`.

-# Setup and Install {-}

 This document contains installation and setup instructions to detail the setup of the lecture environment.

+# System Architecture

+The simulated robot is controlled by *ROS2* (version "*jazzy*") which runs inside a docker container emulating *Ubuntu 24.04*.
+The docker container is hosted by an *Ubuntu 22.04* or *24.04* system.
+This Ubuntu System may run natively (for students willing to set up a machine with Ubuntu) or it may be part of the Windows Subsystem for Linux (as an option for students running Windows 10, build 19044 or newer).

-The simulated robot is controlled by *ROS* (Robot Operating System, running on Linux) which runs inside a docker container in order to do the exercises.
-We tested the environment with the ROS version named "*jazzy*" on *Ubuntu 24.04* inside a docker container on *Ubuntu 22.04,  24.04*.
-Other operating systems and version can be used at your own risk, without any support.
+Other operating systems and versions can be used to host the docker container at your own risk, without any support.

+If you wish to use a native installation, follow one of the many guides available on the internet to prepare your system before following the instructions under **Installing Docker and ROS2**.

+If you instead want to use the Windows Subsystem for Linux, please follow the guide presented in **Addendum A** to prepare the subsystem before proceeding with **Installing Docker and ROS2**

-**Please prepare your system using one of the following options (A or B)**
+**Please prepare your system carfully**

 ---

-# Option A - Ubuntu with docker
+# Installing Docker and ROS2

 ## Docker
 1. First install docker on your system <br> Details can be found under [Install using the apt repository](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository)